merenlab/merenlab.org/web-tips.md

 {:.notice}
 A notice statement goes here.

+## Turning TAB-delmited files to markdown notation

+Tutorial writers often need to display contents of TAB-delimited files.
+One easy way to do that is to use the program `{% include PROGRAM name="anvi-script-as-markdown" %}`.
+See examples on the program page.

 ## Marking anvi'o artifacts and programs

 You can use this notation to link anvi'o programs and artifacts to their documentation with fancy looking links.
 If you are a `vim` user, you can automatize this conversion.
 Please see the section in this file called "A useful shortcut for vim users".